jackjliew/ai-openscale/tutorial.md

 ### Provision a paid PostgreSQL service

-- If you do not already have a PostgreSQL service associated with your account, click the **Catalog** button from the top menu, filter on "postgres", and click the **Compose for PostgreSQL** tile:
+- [Provision a paid PostgreSQL service](https://console.bluemix.net/catalog/services/compose-for-postgresql) if you do not already have one associated with your account:

   ![Compose for PostgreSQL](images/postgres.png)

 - Give your service a name, choose the Standard plan, and click the **Create** button.

   **Note**: A $200 {{site.data.keyword.Bluemix_notm}} credit can be obtained by converting to a paid account with a credit card.
+If you already have a paid account, you will receive a $16 refund of the cost for your first GB of storage.

 ### Provision a Db2 Warehouse service

-- If you do not already have a Db2 Warehouse service associated with your account, click the **Catalog** button from the top menu, filter on "db2 warehouse", and click the **Db2 Warehouse** tile:
+- [Provision a Db2 Warehouse service](https://console.bluemix.net/catalog/services/db2-warehouse) if you do not already have one associated with your account:

   ![Db2 Warehouse](images/db2_warehouse.png)